TeskaLabs/asab/docs/getting-started/web_server.md

 23-Jun-2023 08:32:23.292862 NOTICE asab.application is exiting ... #(1)!
 ```

-1. This log informs that the application is in exit-time.
+1. This log informs you that the application is in exit-time.
-Note that there may be processes that take a long time to terminate, so terminating an application may take a noticeably long time.
+Note that there may be processes that take a long time to terminate, so terminating an application might take a noticeably long time.

-`asab` uses a formatted logger on top of [the standard logging library](https://docs.python.org/3/library/logging.html) provided with utilities such as
+ASAB uses a formatted logger on top of [the standard logging library](https://docs.python.org/3/library/logging.html) provided with utilities such as

-- colors indicating the log level
+- Colors indicating the log level
-- structured data formatting
+- Structured data formatting
-- log rotation
+- Log rotation
-- logging to syslog
+- Logging to syslog

 ## Configuration

-In order to start your `asab` application with certain configuration, create a config file in `ini` format.
+In order to start your ASAB application with certain configuration, create a config file in `ini` format.

 ``` ini title="config.ini"
 [web]